xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[04/2025] Our paper "BGM: Demand Prediction for Expanding Bike-Sharing Systems with Dynamic Graph Modeling" has been accepted by IJCAI2025.

 [04/2025] My MSc student, Qinqing Li, attended the [BCSWomen Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) in the University of Glasgow to present her work on multimodal medical image processing.